 As a foster parent, you are self-employed.
 Anyone who is self-employed must register to pay Class 2 National Insurance Contributions.

-You must pay class 2 National Insurance contributions, if your make a profit from fostering (this is anything you have been paid for fostering which is over and above the qualifying care relief, detailed above.)
+You must pay class 2 National Insurance contributions, if you make a profit from fostering (this is anything you have been paid for fostering which is over and above the qualifying care relief, detailed above.)

 Because foster parents at ACS all fall under this threshold their National Insurance Contributions (NICs) is likely to be NIL.